scaleoutsean/sfc/README.md

 If, on the other hand, your InfluxDB and S3 run in Docker Compose or Kubernetes, then the endpoint URL for S3 might be something like `https://s3:9000` [or similar](https://min.io/docs/minio/kubernetes/upstream/operations/network-encryption.html#certificate-management-with-cert-manager) in Kubernetes (unfortunately there's a bunch of ways to do it, although MinIO has a Kubernetes Operator which makes at least one possible approach easy).

 ### How to upload your TLS certificate to SolidFire

 See this post on [how to upload a TLS certificate to SolidFire using Postman](https://scaleoutsean.github.io/2020/11/24/scary-bs-postman-ssl-certs.html).
 The same can be done via the API or from SolidFire PowerShell Tools.
 It takes 5 minutes.

 ### Grafana with TLS access to InfluxDB 3 Core

-Grafan 12.1 has a bug which prevents proper loading of custom CAs.
+Grafana 12.1 has a bug which prevents proper loading of custom CAs.
 That bug was fixed in 12.2.

 - in (1), enable CA
 - in (2), paste CA into Grafana UI